frsyuki/spread/README.md

       2        mynode05      192.168.0.15:18900         1     active
       3        mynode06      192.168.0.16:18900         1     active

-If the data is not lost, just restart the fault server.
+#### If data is not lost

+Just restart the fault server.

+#### If data is lost

+First, copy whole data from other DS in the same replication-set.
+For example, run rsync as follows:

+    # Copy data from node03 excluding update logs
+    # rsync option:
+    #   -a  Archive mode
+    #   -v  Verbose mode
+    #   -e  Uses ssh with arcfour128 cipher algorithm.
+    #       Note that arcfour128 is fast but weak algorithm.
+    #       Use "blowfish" if the network is insecure.
+    #   --bwlimit limits bandwidth in KB/s
+    [on node07]$ rsync -av -e 'ssh -c arcfour128' --exclude "ulog-*" \
+                       --bwlimit 32768 node03:/var/spread/ /var/spread/

+    # Remove update logs
+    [on node07]$ rm -f /var/spread/ulog-*

+You do not have to stop the source node (node03, in this example).

-Otherwise, run a new server using the same *--nid* and *--rsid* option with the crashed server.
+Second, run a new server using the same *--nid* and *--rsid* option with the crashed server.

 Then confirm that the status is went back to **active**.